 Because of U.S. Government subsidies, corn has become so abundant that the animal factories are able to buy it cheaper than the cost to produce it.
 Without the destructive price supports from the government, the whole system would collapse.
 Would that be a bad thing?
 Probably not, but the true costs of a concentrated animal production system will be presented in later pages.

-In the meantime, for a more in-depth look at government subsidies to the food industry, especially USDA subsidies, take a look at Food Supply Politics.
 Ellen Davis, the author of that site has done a great job in researching the inner workings of the political processes affecting our food supply.

 Corn is so over-produced that it and its many components are now found in almost every food item that we consume.
 Try to find a supermarket item that does not have high fructose corn syrup in it.
 A strong case can be made that corn is behind the obesity epidemic, the diabetes epidemic and the general decline of health in the U.S.